Ayoush/commit-history-modifier/README.md

 # cOMmIT-HiStorY-MoDIFier
-TEStinG SomE SuB PRoCeSs FoR MOdIFyiNG cOMmIT HIsTORY
+TEStinG SomE SuB PRoceSs FoR MOdIFyiNG cOMmIT HIsTORY